-The LEVEL OF PHYSICAL ACTIVITY AND ITS ASSOCIATION WITH HB LEVEL AMONG STUDENTS IN TWIN CITIES
+LEVEL OF PHYSICAL ACTIVITY AND ITS ASSOCIATION WITH HB LEVEL AMONG DPT STUDENTS

-Objective: to evaluate the physical activity and its association with hemoglobin concentration among undergraduate students.
-Method and materials: A cross-sectional correlational study was conducted on n=400 undergraduate students, between 18-25 years, of Isra Institute Rehabilitation Sciences, Isra University Islamabad.
-The Hemoglobin (Hb) concentration was evaluated through the hemoglobin-meter and physical activity through the International Physical Activity Questionnaires (IPAQ-SF7).
-The Pearson product-moment correlation was used to find correlation between physical activity and Hb concentration.
-Results: The mean age of study participants was 21.10±1.76 years.
-A total of n=88(22) participants had low level of physical activity, n=185(46.25) participants had moderate level of physical activity and n=127(31.75) participants had vigorous physical activity.
-There was weak positive correlation (r=0.155, p=0.002) between PA and Hb level.
-Conclusion: It was concluded that that increased level of physical activity or prolong sitting may improve or lower the Hb concentration respectively.
+Objective: The objective of this study was to evaluate the level of physical activity and its association with hemoglobin level among undergraduate students.
+Method and materials: A cross-sectional study was conducted on undergraduate students of Isra Institute Rehabilitation Sciences, Isra University Islamabad.
+The undergraduate students between 18-25 years were included in the study.
+The hemoglobin level was evaluated through the hemoglobin-meter and physical activity through the International Physical Activity Questionnaires IPAQ-SF-7.
+The Pearson product-moment correlation was used to find association between physical activity and hemoglobin level.
+Results: The mean age of study participants was 21.10±1.76.
+Of the 400 participants, 22% participants had low level of physical activity, 46.25% participants had moderate level of physical activity and 31.75% participants had vigorous physical activity.
+The time spent in vigorous and moderate physical activity was significantly associated with the hemoglobin level (p<0.05) and sitting was negatively correlated with Hb (p<0.05).
+Conclusion: It was concluded that that levels of physical activity was significantly associated with the hemoglobin level.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 Authors are free to share, copy and redistribute the material in any medium or format